UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # Other known issues #

 * C# 5.0/6.0 is not compatible with Unity Cloud Build service for obvious reason.

-* Visual Studio Tools for Unity starting from v2.2 restricts C# language version to 4.0 inside Visual Studio project files (*.csproj) and [doesn't let you open Project Properties window](http://forum.unity3d.com/threads/visual-studio-tools-for-unity-2-2.384014/#post-2498322) to revert this setting back to default.
-This restriction doesn't affect compilation in Unity but makes Visual Studio highlight half of your C# 6.0 code in red.

-    After you've added C# 6.0 support to a project, delete the existing .csproj files if there are any and let Unity regenerate them.
-The new files shouldn't have that language version restriction.
-However, it's not 100% reliable and the restriction may come back.
-At the moment, the possible solutions are:

-    * Click "Open C# Project" in Unity's menu.
-It will regenerate .csproj files once more.

-    * Place [this editor script][vstu_script] to any Editor folder inside your project.
-NB: If you later uninstall VSTU for any reason, this scripts will generate errors since SyntaxTree.VisualStudio.Unity.Bridge won't be longer available.

-    * Use [VSTU 2.1][vstu_21] until some future version makes C# 4.0 restriction optional.

 * Using Mono C# 6.0 compiler may cause occasional Unity crashes while debugging in Visual Studio - http://forum.unity3d.com/threads/c-6-0.314297/page-2#post-2225696